graydon/ivy-notes/markdown/keywords.md

   - `call`: [[statement]] invoking an [[action]]
   - `class`: synonym for [[module]]
   - `concept`: related to "concept graphs", undocumented
-  - `conjecture`: obsolete keyword from earlier IVy versions
+  - `conjecture`: obsolete keyword from earlier Ivy versions
   - `constructor`: undocumented
   - `decreases`: ranking function of a [[loop]]
   - `defergoal`: [[tactic]] that defers a proof goal